setzler/eventStudy/README.md

 Created by David Novgorodsky and Bradley Setzler, University of Chicago

+By using this software, you accept the terms of the MIT license.

 Note: This is a work in progress.
 It is updated frequently.
 Please let us know if you find any bugs or have questions that are not addressed in the documentation.

 Overview